Reviews You Can Rely On

 Materials Plastic, silicone

 The Peak Design Universal is not flawless.
-It requires you to buy a specific case for your phone, which nearly doubles the cost, making it one of the most expensive mounts we reviewed.
+It requires you to buy a specific case for your phone, nearly doubling the cost and making it one of the most expensive mounts we reviewed.
 Additionally, this is the heaviest case and mount combo we tested.
 Most folks won't notice the extra weight, but anyone who wants to shave off grams may be better off with Quad Lock.
+If you love the design of the case like we do, we are happy to incorporate the case into our everyday lives.
+But if you prefer a different case for your phone, you now have to keep track of a separate and expensive case and swap your phone out for each ride.
 Unless your bars have a long stem, you won't be able to center the mount.
 Road cyclists who want the phone to be perfectly centered or out front prefer the Peak Design Out Front Bike Mount described below.
-The case is slim enough for everyday use but does not stick well to many “register style” magnetic car mounts.
-Ironically, one of the least expensive car phone mounts by Lissen was one of the few to stick to it securely.
-But if that product does work with your car's current registers, you must buy the specific Peak Design car mount, which is pricey and doesn't easily swap between cars.
-Honestly, we have not found any case that works great on the bike bars and in the car.
 Despite these shortcomings, this case is secure, streamlined, and our favorite model for everyday commuting and long mountain bike rides.

 When the Peak Design case gets near the Universal Mount, a strong magnet pulls it in and securely locks it.